Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/use-dbt-copilot.md

 - [Analyze data with the <Constant name="copilot" /> agent](#analyze-data-with-the-copilot-agent) &mdash; Use <Constant name="copilot" /> to analyze your data and get contextualized results in real time by asking a natural language question to the <Constant name="copilot" /> agent.

 :::tip
-If you enjoy video courses, check out our [dbt Copilot on-demand course](https://learn.getdbt.com/learn/course/dbt-copilot/welcome-to-dbt-copilot/welcome-5-mins) to learn how to use <Constant name="copilot" /> to generate resources, and more!
+Check out our [dbt Copilot on-demand course](https://learn.getdbt.com/learn/course/dbt-copilot/welcome-to-dbt-copilot/welcome-5-mins) to learn how to use <Constant name="copilot" /> to generate resources, and more!
 :::

 ## Generate resources